nobitlost/LibVerifier/README.md

 ## Exclude
 You can specify your own exclude file with `--exclude-file` option.

-Exclude file is **JSON**, that contains Checker names and arrays, with wildcard patterns, that current checker will ignore.
+Exclude file is **JSON**, that contains Checker names as fields.
+Each checker corresponds to array, that contains wildcards of filenames, which current checker will ignore.
 For example:
 ```
 {